 Macarons can be also frozen, I don´t tend to do it but if you are making them in large batch, it might be a good idea.

-Pistachio macaron – This Pistachio macaron is filled with my pistachio ganache that has the perfect color, deep nutty pistachio flavor without being overly sweet.
+Pistachio macaron – You just can´t go wrong with pistachio flavor, it is widely popular!
+This Pistachio macaron is filled with my pistachio ganache that has the perfect color, deep nutty pistachio flavor without being overly sweet.
 The macarons are decorated with a super easy white chocolate & pistachio pattern, they can´t really get any more delicious and pretty!
+Recipe in here

 STAY TUNEDSubscribe to my recipes, sweet tips & latest travel news.